crim-ca/stac-populator/docs/populators.md

 The example below shows an excerpt of the concrete [`FileHelper`][file-helper] class.

-In addition to the required `data` field to compute the `file:size` property, optional keyword arguments such as the HTTP `session` can be passed in for initialization via `from_data(..., **kwargs)`.
+📝 **NOTE** - In addition to the required `data` field to compute the `file:size` property, optional keyword arguments such as the HTTP `session` can be passed in for initialization via `from_data(..., **kwargs)`.
 In particular, this static method facilitates instantiation of [Helper][helper-class] objects at the next layer, i.e. in the `DataModel` associated with the `Populator` implementation.

+🚨 **IMPORTANT** - Variables intended to be passed via `kwargs` (e.g., `session`) should be defined using Pydantic’s [Field](https://docs.pydantic.dev/latest/api/fields/#pydantic.fields.Field) function so they are included in the class constructor.
+Avoid using [PrivateAttr](https://docs.pydantic.dev/latest/api/fields/#pydantic.fields.PrivateAttr), as it excludes the variable from the constructor.

 ```python
 import pystac